 Harry Potter and the Cursed Child is the eighth of JK Rowling’s Harry Potter series and the first to have been presented as theatre.
 Some 19 years after Voldemorts defeat, Harry Potter is now Head of Magical Law Enforcement, married and with children.
 Whilst grappling with the past, Albus, his youngest son must struggle with the weight of a family legacy he never wanted.
 As the past and the present come together, both the father and the son learn that sometimes darkness comes from unexpected places.

 Because of the length of the Harry Potter story, it could not fit into one performance.
-Therefore there are two parts to the play.
-The play has been designed so that on Wednesdays, Saturdays, and Sundays it is possible to see part 1 in the afternoon and part 2 in the evening of the same day.
+The play has been designed so that on Wednesdays, Saturdays, and Sundays you will see part one in the afternoon and part two in the evening of the same day.
 Alternatively, choose to see part one on Thursday evening and part two on Friday evening.

 Thursday & Friday

 - Part Two on Friday at 19:30

 Part One: 2hrs 40mins.
 Part Two: 2hrs 35mins.

 Book your tickets for Harry Potter and the Cursed Child today and see one of the most in-demand shows.
 If you are unable to find tickets, then check out our dedicated article on how to get ticket to Harry Potter And The Cursed Child when sold out here.